 However modern speech-to-text engines leverage advances in deep neural networks that run on modern GPUs.
 DNNs power modern personal conversational assistants like Alexa and Google Now and they offer highly accurate speech recognition performance.

 Another big challenge is that these speech-enabled IVRs are prohibitively expensive to maintain.
 Enterprises pay for licenses based on peak capacity/utilization.
 In essence, you are reserving a “seat” for the entire year even if you used it for a few minutes.

 Voicegain, a modern speech-to-text platform for voice interactions

 At Voicegain, we provide a modern DNN based speech recognizer that

-Interfaces with an audio stream delivered using RTP/SIP
+Interfaces with an audio stream delivered using SIP/RTP or WebRTC

-Provides a modern RESTful API for application; application logic may be written in a modern programming language (like Python or Node.JS)
+Provides a modern API used with an application where code may be written in a modern programming language like Python or Node.JS

 Deployable at the Edge or invokable as a cloud service